MetaHuman Assembly

 Recommended Settings

-MetaHuman face meshes come in different resolutions depending on assembly settings.
+MetaHuman face meshes come in different resolutions depending on pipeline and quality settings.
 Our recommended LOD for real-time game use is around 6870 triangles on the face mesh, striking an excellent balance between visual quality and performance.
 Conveniently, several different assembly configurations all land on this count, just at different LOD levels.

 | Pipeline | Quality | LOD with ~6870 tris | Texture quality | Verdict |